 If you want to increase your customer conversions and enquiries, you need to provide a strong, relevant call to action in key areas of your website.

 - An offer to subscribe to something of benefit eg: a guide, whitepaper, discount code, free consultation

 PPP – Proximity, prominence, relevance

-Google is really smart at figuring out where you can located and displaying the most relevant local business results.
+Google is really smart at figuring out where you can be located and displaying the most relevant local business results.

 Here’s an example of proximity.

 If you search for laundrettes and you are located in the bottom left of the map, this business will be in position 5 of the local search results.

 However, if you are located in the centre of the map, the business will be in position number 1.

 You can boost your local awareness with a blend of local signals which I’ll detail in the next sections.